sharetribe/ftw-daily/docs/static-pages.md

 * `LayoutSingleColumn` and wrappers that it needs to position content
 * `Footer` component (to be added inside LayoutWrapperFooter)
-* `NamedLink` makes it easier to point to different pages inside Starter app
+* `NamedLink` makes it easier to point to different pages inside the application
-* `ExternalLink` can be used to link outside of Starter app.
+* `ExternalLink` can be used to link outside the application.
 It creates a normal `<a>`link with extra attributes `target="_blank" rel="noopener noreferrer"` that add some security to these outbound links.